 Project management

 Motion is better described as an AI calendar mixed into a solid project management app.
-You can create multiple workspaces for different projects, sort and filter tasks, and view them in a list, in your calendar, or on a Kanban board.
+You can create multiple workspaces for different projects, sort and filter tasks, and view them in a list, in your calendar, on a Kanban board, or in a Gantt chart.

 Project templates